Your browser is out of date.

 Abdullah Khan Kala and Bairam-Ali-Khan-Kala

 These portions are the newest fortifications of post-medieval Merv.
-Abdullah Khan Kala is located 1 km from Sultan Kala and was built by Shah Rukh in 1409.
+Abdullah Khan Kala is located 1 kilometre from Sultan Kala and was built by Shah Rukh in 1409.
 One can still see the detailed construction of the walls from the Timurid period.
 Later, the territory of the city expanded.
 In the 18th century, a fortress was added to the western wall, known as Bairam-Ali-Khan-Kala.
 It was one of the last settlements in Ancient Merv and was inhabited until Merv was completely abandoned in the 1800s.

 The stunning reflective water around the site walls © Site of Ancient Merv